One thing that every Amtrak passenger should know is the process for boarding an Amtrak Train.

 On Acela trains, when you book, you are assigned a car and a seat that you can change for free.

-These days, conductors use an iPhone-type device with a scanner to scan your bar or QR code.
+Conductors use an iPhone-type device with a scanner to scan your bar or QR code.
+Depending on the number of segments, the same barcode could be scanned several times during your trip.

 Depending on how many people are boarding, the conductors may scan your tickets before or as you board, or they may wait till you board the train and are seated.